Zrrr1997/3D-Segmentation-Notes/Interactive_Segmentation/README.md

 **Note**: This paper has a very simple and precise explanation of the CRF mean-field approximation algorithm.

 ## Related Work
--	Previous work [9] uses CRF simply as a post-processing step to a CNN output
+-	Previous work (DeepLab) uses CRF simply as a post-processing step to a CNN output
 	-	Con: CNN cannot adjust its weight to the CRF (no updates, no knowledge transfer)

 ## Method